JackXueIndiana/Power-BI-Consume-Azure-Machine-Learning-Studio-Web-Service/README.md

 After saving everything, we update the file Lemonade.csv by adding a few more rows, and then click “Refresh” button in the report, we see the new rows appeared with PredictSales populated.

-In the R script, we add a section for (input) values preparation and the the end we add a section for JSON to DataFrame conversion so we can reture the results to Power BI Report.
+In the R script, the core is the sample code copied form the web service, we just add a section for (input) values preparation and at the end a section for JSON to DataFrame conversion so we can reture the results to Power BI Report.